kamailio/kamailio-wiki/docs/cookbooks/3.2.x/core.md

 ### dns_cache_init

-If off, the dns cache is not initialized at startup and cannot be enabled runtime, that saves some memory.
+If off, the dns cache is not initialized at startup and cannot be enabled at runtime, this saves some memory.

     dns_cache_init = on | off (default on)